niekvlessert/openmsx_tcl_vgm_export/README.md

 - Start recording the VGM data using vgm_rec.
 - Be careful; start the recording before the initialisation of the sound chips, this info needs to be logged as well!
 - Recordings will be stored in the OpenMSX home directory from the active user in a subdirectory vgm_recordings
-- Some defaults are in place; without any arguments it will record to music0001.vgm with PSG and FMPAC enabled.
+- Some defaults are in place; without any arguments it will record to music0001.vgm with PSG and MSX-Music enabled.
 - If music0001.vgm already exists it'll be music0002.vgm etc.
-- Enable different soundchips using tab completion: vgm_rec PSG FMPAC Y8950 Moonsound SCC
+- Enable different soundchips using tab completion: vgm_rec PSG MSX-Music MSX-Audio Moonsound SCC
 - If you want to end the active recording just type vgm_rec_end.
 This is required, without doing that the VGM file won't be written.
 - Play your file!
 - This just creates the raw VGM file, you need to split/compress/add tags/etc.